sanand0/tools-in-data-science-public/project-2-automated-analysis.md

 [`uv`](https://docs.astral.sh/uv/) is a fast Python package manager that's becoming the standard for running Python scripts.

 [Install uv](https://docs.astral.sh/uv/getting-started/installation/).
+Set the `AIPROXY_TOKEN` environment variable.
 Then run `uv run autolysis.py dataset.csv` instead of `python autolysis.py dataset.csv`.
-This automatically installs Python and your dependencies.
+This automatically installs Python and your dependencies and runs the script.

-It automatically installs dependencies mentioned as [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
+Dependencies are declared using [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
 Make sure all dependencies are mentioned at the top of your script.
 For example:

 ```python
 # /// script